mhipszki/eslint-formatter-summary/README.md

 # eslint-formatter-summary

-### An specific formatter to support ESLint integration to existing projects
+### A specific formatter to support ESLint integration to existing projects

 It is a matter of minutes to add ESLint to a new project, but can be quite challenging to introduce it (or just add a stricter rule set) to an _existing projects_.